Doughnut (economic model): Ecological ceilings

-Critique to mainstream economic theory
+Critique of mainstream economic theory

 The doughnut model is still a collection of goals that may be pursued through different actions by different actors and does not include specific models related to markets or human behavior.
 The book Doughnut Economics consists of critiques and perspectives of what should be sought after by society as a whole.
 The critiques found in the book are targeted at certain economic models and their common base.

 The mainstream economic models of the 20th century, defined here as those taught the most in Economics introductory courses around the world, are neoclassical.
 The Circular Flow published by Paul Samuelson in 1944 and the supply and demand curves published by William S. Jevons in 1862 are canonical examples of neoclassical economic models.
 Focused on the observable money flows in a given administrative unit and describing preferences mathematically, these models ignore the environments in which these objects are embedded: human minds, society, culture, and the natural environment.
 This omission was viable while the human population did not collectively overwhelm the Earth's systems, which is no longer the case.
 Furthermore, these models were created before statistical testing and research were possible.
 They were based, then, on assumptions about human behavior converted into "stylized facts".
 The origins of these assumptions are philosophical and pragmatic, simplifying and distorting the reflections of thinkers such as Adam Smith into Newtonian-resembling curves on a graph so that they could be of presumed practical use in predicting, for example, consumer choice.

 The body of neoclassical economic theory grew and became more sophisticated over time, and competed with other theories for the post-mainstream economic paradigm of the North Atlantic.
 In the 1930s, Keynesian theory was it, and after the 1960s, monetarism gained prominence.
 One element remained as the policy prescriptions shifted: the "rational economic man" persona on which theories were based.
 Raworth, the creator of Doughnut Economics, denounces this literary invention as a perverse one, for its effects on its learners' assumptions about human behavior and, consequently, their own real behavior.
 Examples of this phenomenon in action have been documented, as have the effects of the erosion of trust and community on human well-being.